-Return the absolute time of this thread's last release, whether periodic or aperiodic the last release time in dest.
-When dest is null, create a new absolute time instance in the current memory area.
+Return the absolute time of this thread's last release, whether periodic or aperiodic.

 The clock in the returned absolute time shall be the realtime clock for aperiodic releases and the clock used for the periodic release for periodic releases.